robotics-upo/Hunav_isaac_wrapper/README.md

 ### 4. Configure Your Scene, Agents, and Robot

-The simulation setup is initialized in `main.py`, where you can define the scenario, agent configuration, and robot model to use.
+The simulation setup is configured through the interactive launcher in `main.py`, which provides a menu-driven interface to select the world, agent configuration, and robot model.

 #### 🗺️ Scene Setup

-The repository includes multiple pre-configured scenario USD files located in the `scenarios/` folder, each reflecting a different type of environment:
+The repository includes multiple pre-configured USD files located in the `worlds/` folder, each reflecting a different type of environment:

 - `warehouse.usd`: Industrial layout with shelves and various obstacles.
 - `hospital.usd`: Medical environment with corridors and rooms.